rust-lang/libs-team/.github/ISSUE_TEMPLATE/api-change-proposal.md

 [API change proposal process]: https://std-dev-guide.rust-lang.org/feature-lifecycle/api-change-proposals.html

-Some common possible responses from the libs team:

-- We like this specific solution, approved, you or someone else should implement this.
+## Possible responses

+The libs team may respond in various different ways.
+First, the team will consider the *problem* (this doesn't require any concrete solution or alternatives to have been proposed):

-- We think this problem is worth solving, but we don't think the proposed solution is the right solution.
-Here are some hints that might help shape a better solution.
+- We think this problem seems worth solving, and the standard library might be the right place to solve it.
-- We don't think this should be part of the standard library.
-This doesn't mean the problem is unimportant, but not everything belongs in the standard library.
+- We think that this probably doesn't belong in the standard library.

+Second, if there's a concrete solution:

+- We think this specific solution looks roughly right, approved, you or someone else should implement this.
+(Further review will still happen on the subsequent implementation PR.)
+- We're not sure this is the right solution, and the alternatives or other materials don't give us enough information to be sure about that.
+Here are some questions we have that aren't answered, or rough ideas about alternatives we'd want to see discussed.